For Graduating Seniors and Young Adults: Moving Forward: A Mental Wellness Guide for Seniors

-Entering middle school/junior high and high school is a stressful transition for students and can be especially difficult for children struggling with mental health challenges.
+Entering high school is a stressful transition for students and can be especially difficult for children struggling with mental health challenges.
 Information on the process of transitioning mental health care from the elementary to the high school provider and how it can benefit your child can be found below.
 Email us if you have questions.

 Transitioning mental health services from the child system to the adult system can be difficult.
 Below are some resources to help you with the process.